 (Affiliate disclosure: I may receive a commission if you purchase something through links in this post.
 As an Amazon Associate I earn from qualifying puchases.
 See more details here:)

-There are some aspects of homesteading that are definitely more challenging for those of us who live in suburban areas with small yards, but if you have maple trees in your backyard and you have the right climate, then learning how to make homemade maple syrup is a simple process that’s easy for a suburban homesteader to do.
+There are some aspects of homesteading that are definitely more challenging for those of us who live in suburban areas with small yards, but if you have maple trees in your backyard and you have the right climate, then learning how to make homemade maple syrup is a simple process that’s doable for a suburban homesteader.

 And besides that it’s just really fun to taste syrup that you made yourself from the trees in your backyard!

 The first step for how to make homemade maple syrup is to make sure that the trees you are tapping are actually maple trees.
 (There are actually other types of trees that you can tap for sap, too, like birch and black walnut, but they won’t have the same maple flavor.)

 Sugar maples usually tend to be the preferred maple tree to tap because of their high sugar content in the sap, but you can tap any kind of maple tree, so if you don’t have any sugar maples in your yard, or if you’re not sure exactly which type you have, you can definitely still tap other maple trees too.
 The only difference is that you might have to boil down the sap for longer than you would for a sugar maple.